What is Chiropractic?

 Does Chiropractic treatment hurt?

 Under normal non-severe circumstances, manipulations (also called adjustments or alignments) don't hurt.
-The patient may experience a minor amount of discomfort during the adjustment which lasts only seconds.
-Most feel immediate relief.
-As an alternative to traditional manual adjustments, Dr Aungst is also trained in low-force and completely non-force style adjustments, such as the Activator Methods procedure, and these are preferred for infants, the elderly and those in severe pain.
+The patient may experience a minor amount of discomfort during the adjustment which lasts only second or two.
+Most patients feel immediate relief.
+As an alternative to traditional manual adjustments, Dr Aungst is also trained in low-force and completely non-force style adjustments, such as the Activator Methods and Neuromechanical Impluse procedures, and these are preferred for infants, the elderly and those in severe pain.

 What kind of education and training do doctors of Chiropractic have?

 Chiropractors receive virtually the same thorough education in the basic biological and health sciences as all other doctors (anatomy, physiology, histology, biochemistry, clinical and radiological diagnosis, etc.).
-They receive additional studies in the physical sciences that emphasize neuromuscular diagnosis and treatment, specialized training in the philosophy, science, applications and practice of the Chiropractic discipline, and extensive clinical training and practice prior to graduation.
+They receive additional studies in the physical sciences that emphasize neuromuscular diagnosis and treatment, specialized training in the philosophy, science, applications and practice of the Chiropractic discipline.
+They receive extensive clinical training and practice prior to graduation.
 Continuing education studies are required throughout their practice years to stay abreast of current advances.

 Why Don't Chiropractors Prescribe Drugs?

 We adhere to the first principle of Hippocrates which is to "First, Do No Harm".
 Virtually all pharmaceutical drugs cause some harm.
 That is why they are under prescription.
 The practice of Western Medicine is called Allopathy, meaning "other suffering".
 That very accurately explains what "side-effects" are... other suffering.
-Taking one drug for the kidney may cause damage to the heart.
-The kidney may be helped but the heart suffers.
-Now one has to do something about the heart.
+Taking one drug for the heart may cause damage to the kidney.
+The heart may be helped but the kidney suffers.
+Now one has to do something about the kidney.
 And it goes on...

 What can I expect on my first visit?